Arizona College Preparatory

-Arizona College Prep is a junior high school and high school in the Chandler Unified School District in Chandler, Arizona, USA.
-It is known for its rigorous education and emphasis on AP and honors classes.
+Arizona College Prep is a junior high and high school in the Chandler Unified School District in Chandler, Arizona, USA.

 History

 The first college preparatory junior high and high school program in the Chandler Unified School District was Hamilton Prep, opened in 2007.
 Hamilton Prep served grades 7 through 12 and operated using space rented from Chandler Christian Church.
 Hamilton Prep offered its own junior high sports teams, but high school athletics was routed through the bigger Hamilton High School, with which it also shared colors and mascot.
 However, in 2010, the district was looking for a more permanent location for the successful Hamilton Prep program.
 Erie Elementary School at 1150 W Erie St, a school with declining enrollment in an older part of Chandler, was selected for the renovations to begin to convert the site into the Hamilton Prep high school.
-The school continued operations during the 2011–12 school year with portions cordoned off to allow construction. $8.6 million was spent on renovations, $3.3 million more than anticipated due to an expanded scope of the project and due to higher than budgeted costs for utility work.
+The school continued operations during the 2011–12 school year with portions cordoned off for construction. $8.6 million was spent on renovations, $3.3 million more than anticipated due to an expanded scope of the project and due to higher than budgeted costs for utility work.

 Meanwhile, Chandler Unified School District opened Chandler Traditional Junior High in 2009 at 191 W Oakland St. The school was meant to be an extension of the Chandler Traditional Academy (CTA) elementary program.

 For the 2011–12 school year, the name of Hamilton Prep and Chandler Traditional Junior High was changed to Arizona College Prep.
 The Hamilton Prep campus was renamed ACP Erie and the Chandler Traditional Junior High campus was renamed ACP Oakland.

 In early 2017, it was decided that the 7th and 8th-grade classes at ACP Erie (which served grades 7–12) would be transferred to ACP Oakland (which served grades 6–8).
 In late 2019, the move was complete; ACP Erie served grades 9-12 and ACP Oakland served grades 6–8.